- What makes a sustainable business?

 As the world’s first hybrid workplace platform, we’ve helped businesses of all shapes and sizes find their ideal balance between working from the HQ, home and on-demand spaces—or a combination of all three.

-We’ve built four flagship products: the Workplace Strategy Tool, Hubble HQ, the Hubble Pass, and Hubble Perks—all of which are designed to help businesses decrease their office footprint and ensure their future workplace strategies are suitable for their team.
+We’ve built three flagship products: the Workplace Strategy Tool, Hubble HQ and the Hubble Pass—all of which are designed to help businesses decrease their office footprint and ensure their future workplace strategies are suitable for their team.

 The Hubble Pass, in particular, is highly effective at improving a businesses’ sustainability.
 It allows employees to access a global network of on-demand workspace—such as private offices, meeting rooms, event space and desks—whenever and wherever they need.

 So, if an employee would like to access a high-quality coworking space that’s within walking distance or a bike ride away from their house—they can easily do so via our platform.
 It’s this level of choice, flexibility and autonomy that’ll go a long way in attracting and retaining talent, whilst also benefitting the environment!

 Taking reusable bags to the supermarket.
 Ditching plastic straws at the bar.
 Eating less meat.
 Joining one of the many Global Climate Marches.
 It’s fair to say many of us are changing our behaviour to be more environmentally friendly.
 Such steps are certainly needed to tackle the climate emergency.
 Scientists say there’s more carbon dioxide in our atmosphere than ever before, and emissions are growing at the fastest rate since 2011.